- Personable, accommodative, and customizable care.

 A root canal is then performed to clean out the infected tooth pulp, and disinfect the canals of the tooth.
 The only other treatment would be to extract the tooth.
 Once the infection is resolved, the canal(s) are filled in to prevent any further infection.
 Usually a core build-up and crown is recommended for restoring a tooth that has had root canal therapy. [/rehabtab] [rehabtab title="Bridges"] Bridges

 This is an option for filling the space created by a missing tooth.
 It is formed to look like the missing tooth, and it takes its place in the mouth.
 The sides of a bridge use the two surrounding teeth for support, hence the name.
 A bridge replaces the missing tooth, both functionally and cosmetically.
 Bridge work is as much an art as it is an exact science.
 The materials used may be gold alloys, porcelain bonded to metal alloy, or all ceramic material.
 The choice of material depends on requirements for strength, wear, and/or esthetic’s.

 Bonding is the method by which tooth colored dental restorations are placed on teeth.
-We utilize the Surpass bonding system from Apex Dental Materials, Inc. This system offers the highest bond strengths ever achieved and is the new gold standard in dental adhesion.
+We utilize the Re-Gen bonding system which offers the highest bond strengths ever achieved and is the new gold standard in dental adhesion.